falste/nlss/README.md

 # nonlinear-statespace-matlab
 A nonlinear state-space (nlss) model for MATLAB similar to MATLABs own linear state-space (ss) model.

+The code needs some cleanup, but I currently do not have access to MATLAB.

 You can create a nonlinear state-space model

 dx/dt = f(t,x,u)